FrancescoMarigioli98/ProboNAS/README.md

 Next, an example to run our work is available on colab at the following link: [![Dataset download](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/13iaHOeUwYgUas3jofnPpXukBllm6fypu#scrollTo=W3tARQvUGkbb)

+## Pipeline Description
+Our search space is block-based.
+Thanks to the evaluation metrics, the ProboNAS algorithm can evaluate the networks and proceed with the searching for the best candidate.
+The architectures extracted by ProboNAS have this structure:

+IMAGE

+The inner blocks can have two possible configuration:
+1. *MobileNet Block*.

+IMAGE

+2. *ConvNeXt Block*.

+IMAGE

+We started with a random population and selected parents for reproduction based on a Tournament selection algorithm.
+Mutations and crossovers were applied to create diverse individuals.
+Constraints on FLOPs and parameters were set, and feasible individuals were added to the population.
+The algorithm identified the top architectures based on evaluation metrics.
+The best architecture's code was provided at the end, evaluated using training-free metrics.

 Please, for further information, and to see our results, refere to the relative [`paper`](path_to_the_paper).